Coffee Creek Correctional Facility

 Coffee Creek Correctional Facility is a women's prison and prisoner intake center in Wilsonville, Oregon, United States.
 Operated by the Oregon Department of Corrections, the 1,684-bed facility opened in 2001 at a 108 acre campus.
 The selection of the location for the prison was controversial and included legal challenges.
 The minimum and medium security facility operates several programs designed to teach skills to inmates.
 Coffee Creek is the only women's prison in Oregon.

 Female state death row inmates in Oregon are designated to be held in this facility.

-In May 2025, one of its former corrections officers was convicted and sentenced to 20 months in prison for sexual abuse of inmates.
+In May 2025, for offenses committed on duty as Supervisor of the Special Housing Unit, former Coffee Creek corrections officer Levi David Gray plead guilty to two counts of custodial sexual misconduct in the first degree and subsequently received the maximum sentence of 20 months in prison.